treeform/tabby/README.md

 ## How to use

-You need to have csv data:
+You need to have CSV data:
 ```
 word,count
 the,23135851162
 of,13151942776
 and,12997637966
 ```
-And a nim object that has the correct schema:
+And a Nim object that has the correct schema:
 ```nim
   type FreqRow = object
     word: string